 Discouragement of Excessive Risk-Taking.
 Semler Brossy conducts an annual compensation-related risk review for the Compensation Committee.
-For 2023, Semler Brossy reaffirmed that our compensation practices and policies are not reasonably likely to have a material adverse impact on the Company.
+For 2024, Semler Brossy reaffirmed that our compensation practices and policies are not reasonably likely to have a material adverse impact on the Company.
 The Compensation Committee reviewed these findings and discussed them with Semler Brossy.
-We have enhanced our disclosure in response to stockholder feedback to provide more details about the risk review.
 The following features illustrate how our governance practices and overall compensation program include significant elements that holistically discourage excessive risk-taking while aligning the compensation of our professionals with our long-term performance and the promotion of an ownership mindset: